 HVI Directory Listed Sound Rating: Enter the sound rating listed in the HVI directory for the above model number.

-Minimum Airflow (if different than rated airflow): Defaults to rated airflow from HVI directory, but editable if exhaust system minimum airflow rate is different than HVI listed value.
+Minimum Airflow (defaults to rated airflow): Defaults to rated airflow from HVI directory, but editable if exhaust system minimum airflow rate is less than HVI listed value.

 Operation Schedule: Select the kitchen exhaust system operation schedule.
 Options are demand control and continuous.

-Required Minimum Ventilation Rate: This field is filled out automatically and is calculated based on the system operation schedule and type, and kitchen type.
+Required Minimum Ventilation Rate (if demand controlled): This field is filled out automatically and is calculated based on the system operation schedule and type, and kitchen type and volume.
+This field is only used for demand control exhaust systems.
+Continuous exhaust required minimum ventilation rate is determined in Section D.

-Maximum Sound Rating: This field is filled out automatically and is calculated based the system operation schedule.
+Maximum Sound Rating: This field is filled out automatically and is calculated based the system operation schedule and minimum airflow.

-Compliance Statement: This field is filled out automatically based on the installed system HVI listed airflow rate and the minimum required ventilation rate.
+Compliance Statement: This field is filled out automatically based on the installed system HVI listed airflow rate and sound rating, minimum required ventilation rate, and maximum sound rating.
+For continuous systems, this field only determines compliance with maximum sound ratings.
+Continuous system ventilation rate compliance is determined in Section D..

+Section C. Continuous Kitchen Exhaust

+Total Continuous Ventilation Airflow: This field is filled out automatically and is equal to the sum of the HVI listed airflow for all continuously operated kitchen exhaust systems.

+Required Minimum Continuous Ventilation Airflow: This field is filled out automatically and is equal to five times the enclosed kitchen volume.

+Compliance Statement: This field is filled out automatically and is based on the total installed continuous ventilation airflow and the required minimum continuous ventilation airflow.

-Section D. Other Requirements
+Section D. Determination of HERS Verification Compliance

-This field must be a true statement (or not applicable) for the system to comply.

-This field must be a true statement (or not applicable) for the system to comply.

-This field must be a true statement (or not applicable) for the system to comply.

-This field must be a true statement (or not applicable) for the system to comply.

-This field must be a true statement (or not applicable) for the system to comply.

-Verification Status: If this Section does not apply, then select “All N/A”.
-If the system meets the criteria for Ducts Located in Conditioned Space credit then select “Pass”, otherwise select “Fail”.
-The latter selection means that the system does not meet the requirements and the CF1R will have to be revised, or the system will need to be modified to meet the requirements.

-Correction Notes: If one or more applicable requirements are not met “Fail” will appear in the row above.
-When this occurs the rater is required to enter detailed notes here that describe what failed and why.
+This field is filled out automatically based on all verification protocol requirements in this document showing compliance.